Essex Police: Major Investigation Team

 The way in which major crimes are investigated has changed over time.
 30 years ago, the head of Crime Division would have carried out every part of the investigation in a murder case himself, including interviewing key witnesses.
 However, this has now been transformed with the advent of computerised Major Investigation Rooms and concerns over handling complex, high-profile enquiries like the Stephen Lawrence case.

 In April 2000, the Major Investigation Team (MIT) was set up to investigate homicides, abductions, rapes and extortion.
 Each major investigation has a senior investigation officer (SIO), who is like the conductor of an orchestra, overseeing all the different parts of the investigations.
 The SIO works with a MIT and they are supported by the resources of Major Investigation Centralised Administrative Support (MICAS).

-There are four MIT offices, at Harlow, Brentwood, Stanway and Rayleigh.
+There are four MIT offices: Harlow, Brentwood, Stanway and Rayleigh.
 The scale of enquiry determines the manpower required, the well-publicised case of the murdered schoolgirl Danielle Jones in June 2001 being a good example of the four offices 'pooling' resources and working as one team.

-Operational Support Group (OSG)
+Operational Support Group (OSG) (QX)

-The OSG are members of Essex Police trained to deal with riots, drugs raids, other public order incidents, escorting suspects to be extradited to other countries, CRBN, and evacuation in the event of CRBN attack.
-They are the equivalent of the Met's TSG unit.
-They were involved in President Obama's landing at Stansted in 2016.
-They helped the Met deal with the 2011 London Riots.
+The OSG are members of Essex Police who are trained to deal with riots, drugs raids, Method of entry (MOE) Specialist MOE (SMOE) and Chemical Biological Radiation & Nuclear (CBRN) and evacuation in the event of a CBRN attack, and other public order incidents.
+They are the equivalent of the Metropolitan Police TSG unit.
+The OSG will travel outside of their home force for the collection of suspects that are detained in other parts of the country, who are wanted for offences that took place in Essex.
 They are based at Boreham, outside of Chelmsford.
+They will either be wearing the bump cap style baseball caps on patrol, or flat caps dependent on what duty they are undertaking.

 When not engaged in other specialists duties, OSG officers perform mobile patrols.
 Most officers are trained in advanced driving, and assist Roads Policing Unit colleagues in pursuits and policing the roads using high performance vehicles.
 Alternatively, officers may support local officers in policing the night-time economy.

+The OSG train regularly in public order tactics and methods of entry.